-Rockwell achieved success quickly and while still in his teens, was hired as the art director of “Boy’s Life” Magazine (Boy Scouts publication).
+Rockwell achieved success quickly and while still in his teens, was hired as the Art Director of “Boy’s Life” Magazine (Boy Scouts publication).
 When he was 21, Rockwell and his family moved to New Rochelle, New York where he shared a studio with cartoonist Clyde Forsythe and worked for magazines including Life, Literary Digest, and Country Gentleman.
 In 1916, Rockwell created his first cover for The Saturday Evening Post.
 During his early career, Rockwell was influenced greatly by popular illustrators including N.C.
 Wyeth, J.C.
 Leyendecker, Maxfield Parrish and Howard Pyle.

-From the 1920s and 1930s, Rockwell developed further depth and character in his paintings and illustrations.
+In the 1920s and 1930s, Rockwell developed further depth and character in his paintings and illustrations.
 “His use of humor became an important part of his work.
 It was a technique he used effectively to draw the viewer into the composition to share the magic.
 Rockwell was constantly seeking new ideas and new faces in his daily life.
 He painted not only the scenes and people close to him but, in a quest for authenticity, would approach total strangers and ask them to sit for him.
 His internal art of ‘storytelling’ became integrated with his external skills as an artist.
 What emerged was what we know today as an incredible facility in judging the perfect moment; when to stop the action, snap the picture…when all the elements that define and embellish a total story are in place.”
 (NMAI)

-The 1930s and 1940s are considered to be the most successful decades of Rockwell’s career.
+The 1930s and 1940s are considered the most successful decades of Rockwell’s career.
 In 1930 he married Mary Barstow, a schoolteacher, with whom he had three sons, Jarvis, Thomas, and Peter.
 In 1939, the family moved to Arlington, Vermont and Rockwell began to produce full canvas paintings depicting small-town American life.

 During World War II, Rockwell became involved in the war effort to help boost the sale of savings bonds.
-The result was his extremely popular The Four Freedoms, at first rejected by the US Government but then printed as posters to sell war bonds.
-“The works toured the United States in an exhibition that was jointly sponsored by the Post and the U.S. Treasury Department and, through the sale of war bonds, raised more than $130 million for the war effort.”
+The result was his extremely popular The Four Freedoms, at first rejected by the U.S. Government but then printed as posters to sell war bonds.
+“The works toured the United States in an exhibition that was jointly sponsored by The Post and the U.S. Treasury Department and, through the sale of war bonds, raised more than $130 million for the war effort.”

 Unfortunately in 1943, a fire in Rockwell’s Arlington studio, destroyed numerous paintings and his collection of historic costumes and props.
 Rockwell would spend countless hours searching for the costumes and items to create his scenes, and the loss of this collection was particularly painful for the artist.

 In the late 1940s and 1950s Rockwell continued to be one of the most prolific and recognized illustrators in the country.
-In his 47 years with the Saturday Evening Post, he created 322 covers.
-He also produced work for Ladies Home Journal, McCall’s, Literary Digest, and LOOK Magazine.
+In his 47 years with The Saturday Evening Post, he created 322 covers.
+He also produced work for Ladies Home Journal, McCall’s, Literary Digest, and LOOK magazine.

-In 1953, the Rockwell’s moved to Stockbridge, Massachusetts.
+In 1953, the Rockwells moved to Stockbridge, Massachusetts.
 Six years later, Mary Barstow Rockwell died unexpectedly.